 - For water sampling awards, we will provide instructions to recipients on how to collect samples in cooperation with Maine Environmental Laboratory.

-- For testing of inputs or products made with inputs from farms with suspected contamination, testing will be scheduled and collected in cooperation with Northern Tilth.
+- For all other sampling awards, testing will be scheduled and collected in cooperation with Northern Tilth.

 If you’d like a paper application, you can download a printable version here, or call Tricia at 207-338-6575.

 This fund is intended to holistically support farmers and farm workers impacted by PFAS contamination by providing up to $500 per person to pay for wellness expenses.
 The Maine PFAs Farmer Wellness Fund was launched as is a project of the Maine Farm and Ranch Stress Assistance Network (Maine FRSAN) funded by USDA National Institute of Food and Agriculture (NIFA) awarded to the Maine Department of Agriculture, Conservation, and Forestry (DACF) and managed by the University of Maine Cooperative Extension (UMCE).
 The fund is now managed by MOFGA and partially funded through the PFAS Emergency Fund co-administered by MOFGA and Maine Farmland Trust.

 - All commercial farms are eligible.
 A farm does not need to have confirmed high PFAS test results though those farms and farm workers will be prioritized.